tol-is/tailwind-compositor/readme.md

 [Vertical Metrics Visualization](https://vertical-metrics.netlify.app)
 <img src="https://github.com/a7sc11u/tailwind-compositor/raw/master/plugin/images/vertical-metrics.png" width="400"/>

 As a result, when rendering text, the browser adds white-space above and below each line and block of text, unline any other dom element.
-So regardless of margin/padding and depending on the order of UI components, font, font-size and line-height the space between two elements, will break the intended rhythm by `(ascent + abs(descent)) - lineHeight / 2`.
+So regardless of margin/padding and depending on the order of UI components, font, font-size and line-height the space between two elements, our intended rhythm is unpredictable and layout elements out of the intented position by `(ascent + abs(descent)) - lineHeight / 2`.

 #### High Fault Tolerance